Croatian Chileans

-Croatian Chileans (Chileno-croatas, /es/; Croatian: čileanski Hrvati) are Chileans of full or partial Croatian descent.
+Croatian Chileans (Chileno-croatas, /es/; čileanski Hrvati or Hrvatski Čileanci) are Chileans of full or partial Croatian descent.
 Chile has one of the largest communities of ethnic Croats outside Europe, second only to Croatian Americans.
 They are one of the main examples of successful assimilation of a non-Spanish-speaking European ethnic group into Chilean society.
-Many successful entrepreneurs, scientists and artists, as well as prominent politicians who have held some of the highest offices in the country, have been of Croatian descent – including the current president of the Republic, Gabriel Boric.
+Many successful entrepreneurs, scientists and artists, as well as prominent politicians who have held some of the highest offices in the country, have been of Croatian descent – including the 37th president, Gabriel Boric.

 History

 Early 20th century ad-poster of Croatian ship ready to travel to South America.

 The oppression of the Croatian people and the denial of an internationally recognised nation was the principal factor leading them to embark on a constant migration to Chile.
 At first they were recognised and officially registered as former citizens of the countries or empires from which they had fled.
 Until 1915 they were recognised as Austrians, and afterwards up until 1990 as Yugoslavians.
 Since 1990, and in accordance to the establishment of the newly internationally recognised Republic of Croatia, Chilean Croats have reasserted their cultural and ethnic identity.

 The Croatian community first established itself in two provinces situated at the extreme ends of Chile: Antofagasta, in the Atacama desert of the north and Punta Arenas in the Patagonian region in the south.
 The large arrival of Croats in Chile began in 1864 and the migration grew steadily until 1956 – reaching several more than 6,000.
 In the early part of this 1864–1956 era more Croats settled in Argentina than in Chile.
 For example, in Argentina, the number reached 80,000, but only about 57% of Croats remained in Argentina.
 Some returned to Europe or moved and settled in Chile where Croats had a more rapid and successful assimilation, which led to a significant increase in the Chilean-Croat population in periods when there was no migration of Croats from Europe to the Americas.

 It is estimated that there are up to 380,000 Chileans of Croatian descent.
 Some sources even increase the number to 400,000 descendants.
 Included in the Croatian population are Italian and Istro-Romanian minorities, the latter speak a Romance language relates to Italian; they too easily assimilated to the Chilean society because of related Latin culture.